Trepan-Debuggers/python2-trepan/README.rst

 Exact location information
 --------------------------

 Python reports line information on the granularity of a line.
-To get more precise informaiton, we can (de)parse into Python the byte code arrond a bytecode offset such as the place you are stopped at.
+To get more precise information, we can (de)parse into Python the byte code around a bytecode offset such as the place you are stopped at.

 So far as I know, there is no other debugger that can do this.